Polonez1/football_prediction_model/readme.md

 # Goals

-- Based on statistics and historical data, make predictions: win, draw, away win
+- Based on statistics and historical data, make predictions: win, draw, away win using Machine Learning (random fores classifier)
 - have a score of ~55%

 # Conclusions